 Pain is part of the human experience.
 Instead of avoiding it and numbing it, we should use them as learning experience and opportunities to build strength.
 Be open to lessons and you’ll experience more depth and fulfillment in your life.
+Here are five lessons we can learn from pain.
 (Estimated reading time: 6-7 minutes)

 “Wisdom is nothing more than healed pain.”— Robert Gary Lee